ska-telescope/ska-sdp-data-product-api/docs/src/developerguide/Development.rst

 *To run the application inside a docker container on your host machine:*

-NOTE: When running the application in a docker container, the <PERSISTENT_STORAGE_PATH> needs to be accessible from within the container.
+.. note:: When running the application in a docker container, the <PERSISTENT_STORAGE_PATH> needs to be accessible from within the container.
 You can mount the test folder into this location as done below:

 .. code-block:: bash